Martingales associated with strongly quasi-invariant states: Abstract

 \section{Abstract}

-We discuss the martingales in relevance with $G$-strongly quasi-invariant states on a $C^*$-algebra $\mathcal A$, where $G$ is a separable locally compact group of $*$-automorphisms of $\mathcal A$.
-In the von Neumann algebra $\mathfrak A$ of the GNS representation, we define a unitary representation of the group and define a group $\hat G$ of $*$-automorphisms of $\mathfrak A$, which is homomorphic to $G$.
-For the case of compact $G$, under some mild condition, we find a $\hat G$-invariant state on $\mathfrak A$ and define a conditional expectation with range the $\hat G$-fixed subalgebra.
-Moving to the separable locally compact group $G=\cup_NG_N$, which is the union of increasing compact groups, we construct a sequence of conditional expectations and thereby construct (decreasing) martingales, which have limits by the martingale convergence theorem.
-We provide with an example for the group of finite permutations on the set of nonnegative integers acting on a $C^*$-algebra of infinite tensor product.
+We discuss the conditional expectatins and martingales in relevance with $G$-strongly quasi-invariant states on a $C^*$-algebra $\mathcal A$, where $G$ is a separable locally compact group of $*$-automorphisms of $\mathcal A$.
+In the von Neumann algebra $\mathfrak A$ of the GNS representation, we define a unitary representation of the group and a group $\hat G$ of $*$-automorphisms of $\mathfrak A$, which is homomorphic to $G$.
+For the case of compact $G$, we find a $\hat G$-invariant state on $\mathfrak A$ and define a conditional expectation with range the $\hat G$-fixed subalgebra.
+When $G $ is the union of increasing compact groups, we construct a sequence of conditional expectations and thereby construct (decreasing) martingales, which have limits by the martingale convergence theorem.
+As an example we consider $S_\infty$ the group of local permutations which acts on a $C^*$-algebra of infinite tensor product of finite dimensional $C^*$-algebras.
+We also find an application in the classical spin systems.